x-limitless-x/blakedrumm.com/_posts/2026-05-07-armclient-ps.markdown

 Source code is hosted on GitHub: [https://github.com/blakedrumm/AzArmClient-PS](https://github.com/blakedrumm/AzArmClient-PS)

 To get started, clone the repository or download the latest source as a ZIP from the **Code** button on GitHub.
+For the easiest path — a ready-to-run package with `Az.Accounts` and dependencies already bundled — use the direct download below.

 <a href="https://github.com/blakedrumm/AzArmClient-PS" class="btn btn-primary navbar-btn" target="_blank" rel="noopener noreferrer">View on GitHub</a>
+&nbsp;
+<a href="https://files.blakedrumm.com/AzArmClient-PS.zip" class="btn btn-primary navbar-btn" target="_blank" rel="noopener noreferrer">Download Bundled ZIP</a>

+> :spiral_notepad: **Note**
+>
+> The bundled ZIP at [https://files.blakedrumm.com/AzArmClient-PS.zip](https://files.blakedrumm.com/AzArmClient-PS.zip) ships the script, the `Modules\` folder, and the `Manifest\` folder pre-built.
+Just extract and run — no `Build-BundledModules.ps1` step required on the receiving machine.

 ---